uber/cadence/bench/README.md

 - Build from source: Please check `docs/setup/CONTRIBUTING.md` for how to build and run Cadence server from source.
 Please also make sure Kafka and ElasticSearch are running before starting the server with `./cadence-server --zone es start`.
 If ElasticSearch v7 is used, change the value for `--zone` flag to `es_v7`.

 ### Search Attributes
-One of the bench tests (called `cron`), which is responsible for running other tests as a cron job and tracking the results, requires an search attribute called `Passed`.
+One of the bench tests (called `Cron`), which is responsible for running other tests as a cron job and tracking the results, requires an search attribute named `Passed`.

 For local development environment, this search attribute has already been added to the ES index template and the list of valid search attributes.